thenewboston-blockchain/thenewboston-python/README.md

 ## Building

+The building and publishing of this package is automated through GitHub actions.
+To publish a new release, update the `./src/thenewboston/__init__.py` file with the latest version number.
+The updated package will be published once the branch is merged into `master`.

-To produce a source distribution:
+To produce a source distribution manually:
 ```
 python3 setup.py sdist
 ```